EventSaucePHP/EventSauce/docs/rationale.md

 a set of interfaces, this makes it easy to integrate with tools you're already using.

 EvenSauce puts the focus on event sourcing, not on things that happen around event sourcing.
-It does not require you to follow CQRS patterns, it does not require you to use a command-, event-, or query-bus.
+It does not require you to follow CQRS patterns, although it does use commands and command handlers.
+It does not require you to use a command-, event-, or query-bus.
 By doing to it allows developers to use event sourcing for parts of their application more easily.

 ## The parts